 Powder coating process

 Powder coating represents a dry finishing process that has grown in popularity since its introduction in the 1960s.
-The name of the procedure is derived from the fine powder used, which is a blend of finely ground particles of resin and colorant.
+The procedure’s name is derived from the fine powder, a blend of finely ground particles of resin and colorant.
 The process encompasses several stages:

-3. Curing: Once the aluminum piece is evenly coated, it’s placed in an oven.
+- Curing: Once the aluminum piece is evenly coated, it’s placed in an oven.
 The heat causes the powder to melt and fuse into a smooth, hard coating.
-Upon cooling, the aluminum emerges with a sturdy, vibrant, and protective coating.
+The aluminum emerges with a sturdy, vibrant, and protective coating upon cooling.

 Powder coating Materials

-The materials selected for powder coating play a pivotal role in determining the final outcome of the process.
-These materials must cater to the functional requirements of the finished product, ensuring not just an aesthetic appeal but also a durable and resilient coat.
+The materials selected for powder coating play a pivotal role in determining the outcome of the process.
+These materials must cater to the finished product’s functional requirements, ensuring an aesthetic appeal and a durable and resilient coat.

 In general, there are two types of powders for coating;